 Make unexpected connections

 We offer a place for you to discover smart, savvy, interesting Londoners with exciting ideas whom you wouldn’t ordinarily meet.
-There are a range of different formats for Hot Breakfasts: some events are large, others are more intimate, some entail speakers, others involve walks.
-Each is carefully structured to prompt stimulating conversation and fresh perspective.
-Naturally all include a delicious breakfast.
+There are a range of different formats for Hot Breakfasts: some events are highly structured, others are more fluid; some include speakers, others explore the wisdom in the group.
+Each is carefully designed to prompt stimulating conversation and fresh perspective.
+And all include a delicious breakfast!

 Shake things up